coding-mew/coding-mew/README.md

 I'm a software developer with a strong focus on web development. \
 I enjoy working with modern technologies and frameworks to create engaging and user-friendly applications. \
-Currently 👀 for a job, always open for collaborations
+Currently 👀 for a job, always open for collaborations.

 ## Tech Stack